MaDHouSe79/mh-cashasitem/readme.md

 - Step 2 Read: [QB-Inventory](https://github.com/MaDHouSe79/mh-cashasitem/blob/main/readme/qb_inventory.md) (2.0.0)
 - Step 3 Make sure you read the readme files for install, and only when you are done you can restart the server.

-# If it's all too difficult for you ti install
+# If it's all too difficult for you to install
-- I have a plug and play pack here [link](https://github.com/MaDHouSe79/mh-cashasitem-pack)
+- I have a `qb-inventory 2.0.0` edit by my here [link](https://github.com/MaDHouSe79/qb-inventory)
+- cash as item is already includes, you don't need mh-cashasitem for this inventory.

 # Video
 [Youtube](https://www.youtube.com/watch?v=sWYkV-PeqU4)